ShadwLink/shadwlink.github.io/_posts/2024-05-07-shadow-msp-gta3sc.md

     - gta3sc
     - shadow-msp
 ---
-I already mentioned in my previous post, but I am tired of the Chip-8 on N64 project...
+I already mentioned it in my previous post, but I am tired of the Chip-8 on N64 project...
 I got distracted once again.

 This time by an old favorite of mine; Shadow-MSP.
 The Intellij plugin that I build to support GTA 3D mission scripting.